mcnemesis/proxy.php/README.md

 Where `proxy.xyz.com` - your domain name.

 INSTALL

-`    1.
-Preferably use the proxy on it's own domain e.g. http://proxy.xyz.com/
+1. Preferably use the proxy on it's own domain e.g. http://proxy.xyz.com/

 2. Download or clone this repo and copy the `config.php` and `proxy.php` files into the root web folder (or wherever it is you want to deploy the proxy).

 3. [Optionally] rename the `proxy.php` script to 'index.php' if you wish to proxy with the index implied...

 4. Edit the `config.php` script - adjust the target domain list to reflect the only domains you would like to proxy for!

-    Done!`
+Done!